Xinrov/Portfolio/README.md

 ---

+## Achievements

+- **Archer Achievers Scholarship:** Given to top DLSU College Admission Test (DCAT) performers.
+100% waived on tuition and fees for the whole academic course.
+Automatically exempted from foundation courses that are required in the freshman curriculum
+- **Outstanding Undergraduate Thesis Award:** Given to best performing thesis groups by the Department of Economics.
+Awarded a perfect grade from thesis advisors and offered publication in DLSU-AKI.
+- **1st Dean’s Lister for all trimesters**

 ## Publication
 [The Effect of Carbon Emissions on Free Cash Flow and Tobin’s Q of Publicly Listed Firms in the ASEAN-5](https://animorepository.dlsu.edu.ph/res_aki/209/)